olebole/irafdoc/doc/nttools.tcreate.rst

   The format is not used for internal representation of the data and is ignored when reading data---it is used only for display purposes, for example, by tasks such as 'tedit', 'tread', and 'tprint'.
-  Type <tt>"help ttools opt=sysdoc"</tt> for detailed information about print formats.
+  Type <span style="font-family: monospace;">"help ttools opt=sysdoc"</span> for detailed information about print formats.
   Comment lines may be included in this file by beginning the line with the comment symbol (#).
   The following data types are recognized by this parameter